Magid Magid: Hunted appearance

 Magid was a contestant on the third series of the reality show Hunted in 2018.
 He became a fan favourite for taunting the hunters, at one point sending them a letter calling them "mugs" in Somali, which was mistranslated to "cups of tea."
 After 19 days on the run, he was caught in the Peak District.
 Following his capture, Magid announced his frustrations on Twitter over the manipulative nature of the show, saying the producers wanted to create "good TV" rather than a real challenge.

 Union of Justice

 Following the early termination of his mandate as Member of the European Parliament due to Brexit, Magid Magid went on to set up the initiative Union of Justice, an organisation dedicated to racial justice and climate justice.
 The initiative received initial funding from the European Cultural Foundation.
 The activities of Union of Justice in the form of online events began in April 2021.

-In May 2022, it was announced that Magid would chair a discussion with former Labour leader Jeremy Corbyn.
+In May 2022, Magid chaired a discussion with former Labour leader Jeremy Corbyn at Sheffield's Festival of Debate.